Frequently Asked Questions

 I signed up for Medio Fondo/Piccolo/Breve Fondo NJ, can I instead ride the Gran/Medio/Piccolo Fondo route?

 These are challenging courses and apart from the timed hill climbs, they have lots of other climbing in them.
 If you feel that your training regimen is progressing to the point where you are comfortable riding a more challenging distance, you can upgrade your registration, for a fee, to either the Piccolo, Medio or Gran Fondo.
+If you end up riding a longer event than the one for which you registered, your results will be held until the $40.00 upgrade fee has been paid.
+There are no exceptions to this.

 When and where do I find the King and Queen of Mountain results?